Our Associate in Arts in Nursing Program is a two-year, full-time program offered in four consecutive semesters excluding summers. Brochure

 - Be qualified to take the National Licensing Examination (NCLEX-RN) and upon passing, become a registered nurse,

-- Continue your educational pursuit for a Bachelors of Science in Nursing (BSN) (see roadmap), and
+- Continue your educational pursuit for a Bachelors of Science in Nursing (BSN) (CSUEB is changing their curriculum to semesters Fall 2018, road map will be available in June, 2018) and

 - Work within a variety of healthcare settings.